intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ======= =============== ==================================================================================================
 Op.-No. Type            Description
 ======= =============== ==================================================================================================
-1       scalar-type     Value that is to be distributed to all work-items of the sub-group 2       i32             Subgroup local index that identifies the work-item whose value is returned to all other work-items
+1       number-type     Value that is to be distributed to all work-items of the sub-group 2       i32             Subgroup local index that identifies the work-item whose value is returned to all other work-items
 ======= =============== ==================================================================================================